This country-specific Q&A provides an overview to merger control laws and regulations that may occur in China.

 What are the penalties for failure to notify, late notification and breaches of a prohibition on closing?

-Penalties for failure to notify, late notification and breaches of a prohibition on closing
+Where business operators implement concentration in violation of the requirements of the AML, including failure to notify, late notification and breaches of a prohibition on closing, SAMR may:

 What are the penalties for incomplete or misleading information in the notification or in response to the authority’s questions?